 - Software infrastructure: tools that enable and facilitate the operation of software like the above.

-What is the focus of the second round?
+What is the focus of the current round?

 How complicated is the application process?

 Not at all.
 Simply explain your project to us by answering seven short questions in our application form.